comath/aiv_website/_pages/defcon.markdown

 Our call for papers closes on June 22, 2022.
 Please submit [here](https://easychair.org/cfp/AIV30).

+# ML Evasion

+The ML Evasion competition is back!
+Hyrum Anderson, Eugene Neelou, and Zoltan Balazs are running the Machine Learning Security Evasion Competition again this year.
+The competition starts August 12, but you should register for it earlier on the 25th.
+This is one of the premier ML security contests and has has inspired excellent research.
+See the [announcement](https://www.robustintelligence.com/blog-post/ml-security-evasion-competition-2022) here for more details, and register [here](https://mlsec.io/).

 # AI Art

-We will have a booth for generative art, come make your own mini [DALL-E style](https://openai.com/dall-e-2/) art.
+We will have a booth for generative art, come make your own [DALL-E style](https://openai.com/dall-e-2/) art.
 We're devoting Saturday afternoon to art!
 If you want to show your art, please get in touch on the discord!

 ![hack-the-planet](/assets/images/f1b118ae-c726-11ec-b495-0242ac140002_0000.png)
 ![nintendo](/assets/images/949d47d6-c727-11ec-ba54-0242ac140002_0000.png)